bbenligiray/greedy-face-features/README.md

 You will be asked if you want to extract the features from images, or load the ones I have provided.
 If you want to extract the features yourself, you need to download `Emotion_labels.zip` and `extended-cohn-kanade-images.zip` from [the CK+ dataset page](http://www.consortium.ri.cmu.edu/ckagree/), and put them in the project directory.

-Then, you will be asked if you want to do the feature selection, or use the example selection result that I have provided.
+Then, you will be asked if you want to run the feature selection, or use the provided example selection.
 Feature selection is not a deterministic process, so the final result will not be the same every time.